Multiple testing with persistent homology: Multiple hypothesis testing with topological summary statistics

-When using either of these in a permutation or simulation setting, the number $m$ of simultaneous tests can drive up the number of permutations or simulations required for an acceptable test level dramatically.
-If computations are expensive -- such as with persistence diagrams or with bottleneck distances -- then this quickly becomes prohibitive.
+If a permutation or simulation setting is required to compute the null distribution for each test the number $m$ of tests can drive up the number of permutations or simulations required for an acceptable test level dramatically.
+If computations are expensive -- such as with persistence diagrams -- the complexity quickly becomes prohibitive.

-In a previous preprint~\cite{vejdemo-johansson_certified_2018} we have proposed a method for multiple testing against the uniform null model that controls for Family Wise Error Rates.
+In a previous conference paper~\cite{vejdemo-johansson_certified_2018} a method for controlling the FWER when testing for acyclicity in a dataset was proposed.
+The proposed procedure in \cite{vejdemo-johansson_certified_2018} assumed a null hypothesis of the point cloud being generated from a uniform distribution.
+The procedures in this paper are further developments and refinements of the core idea in \cite{vejdemo-johansson_certified_2018}.

-Most interesting persistence statistics vary with the overall scale of the point cloud; different point clouds produce statistics that usually are not immediately comparable.
-If they were, however, we could detect a deviation from the null model behaviour through the existence of a particularly large value for corresponding barcode-based statistics.
-We can produce a joint test by first making the statistics comparable, and then performing a simulation test where in each simulation step the largest statistic value across simulated representatives for all the point clouds is extracted.
+For the remainder of this paper we will consider the particular example of testing for acyclicity in a dataset to allow us to focus on a particular topological test.
+Adapting the procedures to other topological tests is straightforward.